ststolz/Peer-Grading-Tool/README.md

 1. Force your students to think about their rating.
 For example you could want them to give a comment for every rating which is better than the standard rating.

-# Permissions
+# Permissions needed by the add-on Peer-Grading Tool

 Read here why the script needs following permissions.
-We will not collect user data!
+We will not collect any user data!

+## View and manage your spreadsheets in Google Drive

+This permission is needed so that the add-on can modify the spreadsheet it is installed in, to do his work.
+The only function which needs access to other spreadsheets is to load the default template into your spreadsheet.

+## Display and run third-party web content in prompts and sidebars inside Google applications

+This is only needed to offer you a functional sidebar.

 # Literature